Hexalyse/hulk-rs/README.md

 This tool is designed to be used as a stress testing utility, and may lead to complete Denial of Service if used on a badly configured server/application.
 Use it carefully and responsibly.

+## How to build

+Just run `cargo build --release` in the root of the repository, and the built executable should be in `target/release/`.

 ## TODO

 - Add possibility to load a list of user agents from a file